Connan Mockasin: Collaborations

 After hinting at such a collaboration since 2010, Mockasin's album with Sam Dust (Sam Eastgate of Late of the Pier) "Soft Hair" surfaced in October 2016.
 The album was made principally in Loughborough, during a period of time when Hosford believed he had contracted H.I.V.
 When asked why it took so long to release, Connan replied simply, "We had a falling out".

 In 2015, Mockasin and British artist Devonté Hynes released the extended play Myths 001: Collaborative Recordings Captured in Marfa, TX March 9–16, 2015 through Mexican Summer, as part of their "Marfa Myths" series.

 After having toured the United States extensively with Australian support act Kirin J. Callinan, Mockasin appeared on his November 2015 release "The Teacher", released on Parisian record label Record Makers.

 Connan briefly curated concerts under the title "Mockasin's Wet Dream", the first of which took place in London's Moth Club, in collaboration with Charnwood based online music-library Tasty Morsels.
-The night featured performances by James Blake (who had recently announced Mockasin's involvement on his album 'The Colour in Anything'), Mockasin's father, Ade, Liam Finn and Infinite Bisous (Rory McCarthy of the Connan Mockasin touring band).
+The night featured performances by James Blake (who had recently announced Mockasin's involvement on his album 'The Colour in Anything'), Mockasin's father, Ade, Liam Finn and infinite bisous (Rory McCarthy of the Connan Mockasin touring band).
 The second Wet Dream would take place at Texan festival Marfa Myths, organised by American label Mexican Summer, and would include appearances by Ariel Pink and Andrew Van Wyngarden.

 Rejoining BARB bandmates James Milne and Liam Finn, Connan has occasionally played concerts in New Zealand under "Mockasin Arabia Finn".
 During a concert at Auckland's Crystal Palace, Connan performed a rendition of the Peter Green-era Fleetwood Mac song, "I Need Your Love So Bad", with Mick Fleetwood.

-Connan contributed to James Blake's third album, 'The Colour in Anything', playing bass on "Noise Above Our Heads", James has cited Connan as an inspiration, adding "Me actually dancing or moving around onstage, nobody should ever see.
+Connan contributed to James Blake's third album, 'The Colour in Anything', playing bass on "Noise Above Our Heads".
+James has cited Connan as an inspiration, adding "Me actually dancing or moving around onstage, nobody should ever see.
 But having him around always makes me feel like I could do anything."
 Connan joined James on stage periodically throughout a tour promoting his new record, singing harmonies.
 James later featured on "Momo's" from Mockasin's 2018 album Jassbusters.

 Mockasin featured on MGMT's 2018 album Little Dark Age and can be seen in the music video for the album's title track.

 During the 2018 edition of Marfa Myths, Connan's father Ade joined the band to record a new album, which was entirely improvised.
 Its rumoured release date is early 2019.
 The album was eventually released at 14 July 2021 under the title It's Just Wind.

+Mockasin featured on Justice's 2024 album Hyperdrama, on the track Explorer.